-- Vertical-Alignment Meetings: These are held once per year between two consecutive grade levels to discuss how to assist in instructional planning geared towards preparing students with the needed concepts as prerequisites to be successful the following year. - Opportunities for Informal Inservice Professional Development: On-going.
-Teachers who have attended professional development teach their peers informally what they have learned and are implementing in their own classrooms.
-This promotes shared accountability for school wide initiatives and an opportunity for the "instructor" to feel successful as the rest of the staff provide review and critique of the delivery of the inservice. - "Buddy" Program: Four times in the year, once per quarter.
-Teachers in the K-2 grades are assigned a partner, "big buddy", in the 3-5th grades.
-The "Little Buddy" and the "Big Buddy" then collaborate to design opportunities for their classes to share in meaningful learning experiences.
+Vertical-Alignment Meetings- These are held once per year between two consecutive grade levels to discuss how to assist in instructional planning geared towards preparing students with the needed concepts as prerequisites to be successful the following year.

+Opportunities for ongoing Formal and Informal Professional Development- Teachers who have attended professional development teach their peers informally what they have learned and are implementing in their own classrooms.
+This promotes shared accountability for school wide initiatives and an opportunity for the "instructor" to feel successful as the rest of the staff provide review and critique the delivery of the in-service.
+Some of these opportunities will evolve into professional learning communities or lesson studies in which they are implemented and examined further.

+"Buddy" Program- Four times in the year, once per quarter.
+Teachers are assigned a partner from a different department.
+Together the teachers collaborate to design opportunities for their classes to share in meaningful learning experiences.
 By designing lessons and activities in which their students develop connections with each other, the teachers work as partners and develop richer ties with each other as well.

-In addition, to encourage positive working relationships between teachers, MAIS also executes the following strategies:

-- Professional learning communities/ Lesson Studies - Team Building Workshops- to build camaraderie
+Team Building Workshops- To build camaraderie.